 For most people it is common to be versed or at least aware of your organizations security policy as part of ongoing security awareness training efforts, but in many cases, that knowledge is only applied in the workplace.
 What about your personal cyber security policy?
 Do you have one?
 Do you follow it?
 If you answered no to any of the questions above, I am here to help.

-Your digital profile should be considered an assets much like the items of value in your home.
+Your digital profile should be considered an asset much like the items of value in your home.
 Maybe more valuable since theft of your identity can potentially result in loss of those assets.
 Additionally, the means by which your identity or digital assets are stolen typically reside within your house in the form of the electronic devices used to access the internet, shop and bank online and a number of other activities that open you to exposure.
 Luckily there are some fairly simple protections and best practices that you can use to fortify yourself against such threats.
 In the sections that follow, I will go over some of the most common best practices to defend all of your online accounts and assets from compromise.

 Password Security is an important aspect of protecting your digital assets and in many cases is the first line of defense against an attacker that is after your goods.
 Below is a list of recommendations that should be followed when choosing a password as well as best practices for passwords in general.